 Why Are Survival Fishing Kits So Popular?

-I get why survival fishing kits are so popular with preppers and outdoor survivalists.
+I understand why survival fishing kits are popular with preppers and outdoor survivalists.
 The idea of eating delicious fish while the masses starve is pretty appealing.

 Plus, fishing kits have the benefit of being: